-- have had sex or intimate contact with an infected person
+- have had sex or intimate contact with a person with HPV

 - have sex at an early age

 - have an immune system that is compromised by illness or medication

 However, you can get anal warts even if you only have one sexual partner, and condoms don’t fully protect against them.

 A doctor can diagnose anal warts by visual examination.
 Some doctors apply acetic acid (vinegar) to the bumps during the examination.
 This causes the bumps to turn white and become more visible.
 However, this is not necessary to diagnose anal warts.